 Take the acrylic panel, remove the disposable cover film on the front.
 Not the white paint on the back, that is protecting the artwork...
 Place the panel in the case and use the 5 brass hex spacers to screw it into place firmly.
 Hex spacers are the things with a screw on one end, and a hole on the other.

 They are sometimes difficult to get in.
-Be patient.
 Tip, if necessary: temporarily, put the M3 bolt into them.
 Now you can use a screwdriver.
 When the hex spacer is in, tighten it with pliers (don't scratch the panel though), then unscrew the bolt whilst fixing the hex spacer with the same pliers.
 Also, if the spacers just won't 'catch' the thread in the case and you lose patience: it is 100% safe to make the 5 holes in the front panel a bit larger with a 3mm drill bit.

 Mount the key switch in its place on the acrylic panel.
 Use the matching nut to secure it in place.
 Tighten reasonably firmly, but do not scratch the acrylic panel with pliers.
 Tip: cut out and use a bit of the disposable cover film that you peeled off the front of the panel, so that the nut of the key switch does not scratch the panel artwork.

 Proper metal inserts: custom made.
 Design nightmare, but looks great now